tuanngocfun/ML-practices/Convolutional-Neural-Networks/traffic-monitoring/bbox_center_verify.md

 The bounding box center **(0.8, 0.74375)** is **correctly calculated** and represents a position near the **bottom right** of the image.

-If visualization code is needed for further confirmation, it can be provided upon request.